LiMinggang/madedit-mod/README.txt

 toolbar (and re-arrange it---it would be saved) by Tools->Purge History->Reset Toolbar position

 Mod v0.4.3
-1.New: Use dialog to let user choose one for all instead of annoying one by one dialogs 2.New: Let the user to do the backup selfly #198 3.New: Use Icon to replace the checkbox on QuickSearch Bar #181 4.New: Remember pos of all tool Bars
+1. New: Use dialog to let user choose one for all instead of annoying one by one dialogs
+2. New: Let the user to do the backup selfly #198
+3. New: Use Icon to replace the checkbox on QuickSearch Bar #181
+4. New: Remember pos of all tool Bars
-5.New: Reset tool bars position
+5. New: Reset tool bars position
-6.New: Insert to the top instead of append to the bottom of search results, expand the last automatically and collapse the last
+6. New: Insert to the top instead of append to the bottom of search results, expand the last automatically and collapse the last
-7.New: Add InputBox, MsgBox to MadPython so that user can get input or output some message 8.New: Confirm Undo at the first time if the changes had been saved to disk 9.New: Add Scripts list to right click menu
+7. New: Add InputBox, MsgBox to MadPython so that user can get input or output some message
+8. New: Confirm Undo at the first time if the changes had been saved to disk
+9. New: Add Scripts list to right click menu
-10.New: Remove file from recentlist if could not be opened 11.New: An Enhanced "Auto-complete" for selection(Option->Edit) #176 12.New: Scroll function on Righ click menu of scroll bars #157 13.New: Support selection replace in Typewriter mode 14.New: Hope typewrite mode could work when use "Backspace" or "Delete" #203 15.New: Double click to highlight word
+10. New: Remove file from recentlist if could not be opened
+11. New: An Enhanced "Auto-complete" for selection(Option->Edit) #176
+12. New: Scroll function on Righ click menu of scroll bars #157
+13. New: Support selection replace in Typewriter mode
+14. New: Hope typewrite mode could work when use "Backspace" or "Delete" #203
+15. New: Double click to highlight word
-16.New: Enlarge input area of single mode
+16. New: Enlarge input area of single mode
-17.New: Enhancement for Post-It mode #182
+17. New: Enhancement for Post-It mode #182
-18.Fix: 0.4.2.1 can not remember the word wrap setting #201 19.Fix: The fix width in the Option menu can't Open #199 20.Fix: Improve windows list code, fix a bug of inner-tab drag/reposition(wxAuiNoteBook, http://trac.wxwidgets.org/ticket/17551)
+18. Fix: 0.4.2.1 can not remember the word wrap setting #201
+19. Fix: The fix width in the Option menu can't Open #199
+20. Fix: Improve windows list code, fix a bug of inner-tab drag/reposition(wxAuiNoteBook, http://trac.wxwidgets.org/ticket/17551)
-21.Fix: Assertion failure of FindInFilesDialog
+21. Fix: Assertion failure of FindInFilesDialog
-22.Fix: Assertion failure of MadMacroDlg
+22. Fix: Assertion failure of MadMacroDlg
-23.Fix: Improve 80 column indicator
+23. Fix: Improve 80 column indicator
 24.Other code improvement
 25.Upgrade boost to 1.61
 26.Update hunspell to 1.41
 27.Update Chinese translation

 Mod v0.4.2.1
-1.New: Ctrl-A to select all items in the Window List dialog 2.New: Code performance improvement for Window list(Performance, menu blink and other issues) 3.New: Tip information about the file while mouse hovering over the file tab 4.Fix: Multiple selection does not work with Save/SaveAs(Windows List dialog) #193 5.Fix: Extra scroll issue while pressing enter key in Typewriter mode introduced by 0.4.2 6.Fix: Can't disable Autosave once enabled
+1. New: Ctrl-A to select all items in the Window List dialog
+2. New: Code performance improvement for Window list(Performance, menu blink and other issues)
+3. New: Tip information about the file while mouse hovering over the file tab
+4. Fix: Multiple selection does not work with Save/SaveAs(Windows List dialog) #193
+5. Fix: Extra scroll issue while pressing enter key in Typewriter mode introduced by 0.4.2
+6. Fix: Can't disable Autosave once enabled
 7.Increase input area by decreasing right margin of the single line edit

 Mod v0.4.2
-1.New: Hope MadEdit-Mod could load more open files history than 9 #179 2.New: Redesign of Search Results view----Hope to add search key words or expression on the result tree title on the left of the file path #137
+1. New: Hope MadEdit-Mod could load more open files history than 9 #179
+2. New: Redesign of Search Results view----Hope to add search key words or expression on the result tree title on the left of the file path #137
-3.New: Save LineSpacing, Line Wrap Mode and Edit Mode for opened files #186 4.New: Enable config fix width mode in global config #184 5.New: Wordwrap of input of search/replace dialog #175 6.New: Use icons or symbols replace the words in the quicksearch bar #181 7.New: Hope MadEdit-Mod could Autosave, Backup files, and have Autolink funciton #135 8.New: Window list function(Activate, Save, Save As and Close) 9.Fix: Recorded script(caret pos for inputting) would be wrong if user moved the caret #183 10.Fix: The caret can't lock the y position when use word wrap function #178 11.Fix: Change Mpython API WholeLineSelection to SelectWholeLine 12.Fix: "New File" & "Open File" button in toolbar got unclickable when all editor tabs closed #190 13.Fix: Not respond to wxSlider event(bug of CodeBlocks https://sourceforge.net/p/codeblocks/tickets/350/) 14.Fix: Bug of wxGenericTreeCtrl(Fixed in wxWidgets 3.1) #136 15.Fix: Initial size of the input box(SearchReplace dialog) is not updated #191 16.Fix: File name in history list would be empty if you save a newly created file #192 17.Fix various minor issues
+3. New: Save LineSpacing, Line Wrap Mode and Edit Mode for opened files #186
+4. New: Enable config fix width mode in global config #184
+5. New: Wordwrap of input of search/replace dialog #175
+6. New: Use icons or symbols replace the words in the quicksearch bar #181
+7. New: Hope MadEdit-Mod could Autosave, Backup files, and have Autolink funciton #135
+8. New: Window list function(Activate, Save, Save As and Close)
+9. Fix: Recorded script(caret pos for inputting) would be wrong if user moved the caret #183
+10. Fix: The caret can't lock the y position when use word wrap function #178
+11. Fix: Change Mpython API WholeLineSelection to SelectWholeLine
+12. Fix: "New File" & "Open File" button in toolbar got unclickable when all editor tabs closed #190
+13. Fix: Not respond to wxSlider event(bug of CodeBlocks https://sourceforge.net/p/codeblocks/tickets/350/)
+14. Fix: Bug of wxGenericTreeCtrl(Fixed in wxWidgets 3.1) #136
+15. Fix: Initial size of the input box(SearchReplace dialog) is not updated #191
+16. Fix: File name in history list would be empty if you save a newly created file #192 17.Fix various minor issues
 18.Update wxWidgets to 3.1.0
 19.Update translation

 Mod v0.4.1
-1.New: Enhancement on Results(Delete items, collapse items) #138
+1. New: Enhancement on Results(Delete items, collapse items) #138
-2.New: Improve syntax highlight function for non-English language Text file #142 3.New: Create a new file by double click on the blank area of the Tab bar #144 4.New: Full screen/Post-It Mode support #147
+2. New: Improve syntax highlight function for non-English language Text file #142
+3. New: Create a new file by double click on the blank area of the Tab bar #144
+4. New: Full screen/Post-It Mode support #147
-5.New: Always on the top #146
+5. New: Always on the top #146
-6.New: Use mouse wheel to scroll and activate the tabs on the tab bar.
+6. New: Use mouse wheel to scroll and activate the tabs on the tab bar.
 Click on any of the File name Tab to set the focus to the tab bar.
 Then use mouse wheel to scroll.The file would not be activated automatically #148
-7.New: History files bar, open recent file list from tool bar #144 8.New: Save user config of "quick search bar" #149 9.New: New MadPython API WholeLineSelection and GetIndentCountByPos 10.New: Support JSON highlighting by using JavaScript syntax 11.New: Set Plain Text(*.txt) as default file extension while saving 12.New: Add the keywords in the syntax file to personal dictionary in runtime 13.New: AutoScroll or lock the cursor in a fixed line range in the window which user defined #170 14.Fix: A bug in the "quick search bar" #143
+7. New: History files bar, open recent file list from tool bar #144
+8. New: Save user config of "quick search bar" #149
+9. New: New MadPython API WholeLineSelection and GetIndentCountByPos
+10. New: Support JSON highlighting by using JavaScript syntax
+11. New: Set Plain Text(*.txt) as default file extension while saving
+12. New: Add the keywords in the syntax file to personal dictionary in runtime
+13. New: AutoScroll or lock the cursor in a fixed line range in the window which user defined #170
-15.Fix: A bug in replace all introduced by code change for #119 16.Fix: An issue of wxWidgets while scroll result window by mouse wheel 17.Fix: Not allow to change the size of SearchReplace dialog 18.Fix: Syntax highlight of Keyword should override special word prefix #164 19.Fix: A multi-line search result bug(MadEdit can not display/copy multi-line result) #173 20.Fix: Need to toggle the QuickSearch Bar more simply #172 21.Fix: Macro recording should set position before recording the command #174 22.Fix: Several issues of Macro Recording related to string input 23.Update translation
+14. Fix: A bug in the "quick search bar" #143
+15. Fix: A bug in replace all introduced by code change for #119
+16. Fix: An issue of wxWidgets while scroll result window by mouse wheel
+17. Fix: Not allow to change the size of SearchReplace dialog
+18. Fix: Syntax highlight of Keyword should override special word prefix #164
+19. Fix: A multi-line search result bug(MadEdit can not display/copy multi-line result) #173
+20. Fix: Need to toggle the QuickSearch Bar more simply #172
+21. Fix: Macro recording should set position before recording the command #174
+22. Fix: Several issues of Macro Recording related to string input 23.Update translation

 Mod v0.4.0